ikelaiah/threadpool-fp/docs/ThreadPool.ProducerConsumer-Technical.md

 ## Overview
 The `ThreadPool.ProducerConsumer` unit implements a thread pool using the producer-consumer pattern.
 It provides a thread-safe queue for work items and manages a pool of worker threads that process these items.

+### Producer-Consumer Thread Pool Details

+The **Producer-Consumer Thread Pool** utilizes a fixed-size circular buffer combined with a simple fail-fast strategy fortask management:

+- **Fixed-Size Circular Buffer**
+  - **Capacity:** The task queue is limited to 1024 items to ensure predictable memory usage.
+  - **Circular Nature:** Efficiently reuses buffer space without the need for dynamic resizing.

+- **Fail-Fast Approach**
+  - **Immediate Feedback:** When the queue reaches its maximum capacity, any attempt to enqueue additional tasks will fail instantly.
+  - **Manual Handling Required:** Users must implement their own logic to handle scenarios where the task queue is full, such as retry mechanisms, task prioritization, or dropping tasks as necessary.

+> [!WARNING]
+>
+> Since the queue does not dynamically expand, it is crucial to manage task production rates to prevent queue saturation.
+Implement appropriate error handling to manage cases when the queue is full.

 ## Architecture

 ### Class Structure